1. About this Policy

-2.7 Profiling means any form of automated Processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, locations or movements.
+2.7 Profiling means any form of automated Processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to a natural person, in particular, to analyze or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, locations or movements.

 2.11 Services means: (i) access to the relevant Thunderhead solutions provided via Customer’s login link at the Thunderhead website or another designated web site or IP address; and/or (ii) ancillary online or offline products and services provided or licensed to Customer by Thunderhead.

 3.1 The GDPR accountability principle requires organisations to be able to demonstrate compliance with data protection requirements.
 We need to ensure data protection compliance is integrated into any new technology planning or new Processing activities.